wildfly/quickstart/deltaspike-beanbuilder/README.md

 This project demonstrates a CDI Portable Extension that uses DeltaSpike utilities to create new Beans.

-This extension permits the injection of JPA Entities by its Id without the need of query it.
-To do that, the extension observes the `ProcessInjectionTarget` event and get all values that needs to be queried.
-Then in `AfterBeanDiscovery` event, the extension create `Bean` instances using the `BeanBuilder` utility.
+This extension permits the injection of JPA entities by id, without the need to query it.
+To achieve this, the extension observes the `ProcessInjectionTarget` event and get locates all the injection points that have requested injection by id.
+In `AfterBeanDiscovery` event, the extension creates `Bean` instances using the `BeanBuilder` utility.

-The project contains very simple JPA Entity class, an extension class, the service registration file for that extension and an Arquillian test to verify the extension is working correctly.
+The project contains a very simple JPA entity class, the extension class, the service registration file for that extension and an Arquillian test to verify the extension is working correctly.

-It does not contain any user interface, the tests must be run to verify everything is working correctly.
+It does not contain any user interface; the tests must be run to verify everything is working correctly.

 System requirements
 -------------------